University of South Florida: Other songs

 "The Bull" (also known as Number 8) is a rallying cry played by the USF Herd of Thunder marching band that encourages fans to stand up and circle the "Go Bulls" hand symbol above their heads.

-USF is somewhat unique among colleges in that it has both a fight song and a victory song, March Victorious.
-March Victorious is played by the Herd of Thunder after every USF win in football and basketball, but unlike the Golden Brahman March or alma mater, is not played at games of sports that do not feature the band and is not played after losses, whereas the fight song and alma mater are played regardless.

-During the Golden Brahman March and other USF songs, fans will circle the "Horns up" hand symbol above their heads.

 Athletics

 USF competed in its first intercollegiate athletic event on September 25, 1965, when it defeated the Florida Southern College men's soccer team.
 The university was admitted into the NCAA in 1968, and currently competes at the NCAA Division I level.
-USF was a charter member of the Sun Belt Conference, joined Conference USA in 1995, was admitted into the Big East Conference in 2003, and is currently a member of the American Athletic Conference.
-There are nearly 500 student-athletes across 19 varsity sports competing for the university each academic year.
+USF was a charter member of the Sun Belt Conference, joined Conference USA in 1995, was admitted into the Big East Conference in 2003, and is currently a member of the American Conference.
+There are nearly 500 student-athletes across 20 varsity sports competing for the university each academic year.
 Michael Kelly is the current athletic director.

-USF teams have won 160 conference championships and one NCAA national championship (women's swimming in 1985) as of February 2023.
+USF teams have won 171 conference championships and one NCAA national championship (women's swimming in 1985) as of May 2025.
 They also have four NCAA national runner up finishes (men's swimming in 1971, men's golf in 1971 and 1972, and rifle in 1989).
-Athletes have won 18 individual NCAA national championships (seven in women's swimming, six in men's swimming, two in rifle, two in men's outdoor track and field, and one in men's indoor track and field) and four relay NCAA national championships (three in women's swimming and one in men's swimming).
+Athletes have won 19 individual NCAA national championships (seven in women's swimming, six in men's swimming, two in rifle, three in men's outdoor track and field, and one in men's indoor track and field) and five relay NCAA national championships (three in women's swimming, one in men's swimming, and one in men's outdoor track and field).
 Despite the numerous individual, relay, and team national championships in rifle, men's swimming, and women's swimming, the university no longer sponsors any of these sports.
 In non-NCAA sanctioned varsity sports, the USF softball team won the American Softball Association National Championships in 1983 and 1984.
 This was the highest level of college softball at the time as the NCAA didn't start sponsoring the sport until 1985.
 The Bulls sailing team won the 2009 Inter-Collegiate Sailing Association Sloop National Championship and the 2016 and 2017 ICSA Offshore Large Boats National Championships.

-As of the 2020 Summer Olympics, 17 USF alumni representing 11 countries have competed as athletes in the Olympic Games. Évelyne Viens of Canada's women's soccer team became the first USF alum to win an Olympic medal as an athlete when Team Canada won gold in 2020; though other USF alumni such as Ken Eriksen won medals as coaches before this.
+As of the 2024 Summer Olympics, 20 USF alumni representing 13 countries have competed as athletes in the Olympic Games. Évelyne Viens of Canada's women's soccer team became the first USF alum to win an Olympic medal as an athlete when Team Canada won gold in 2020; though other USF alumni such as Ken Eriksen won medals as coaches before this.

-All home athletic events are free for students.
+The university was the preseason training camp site for the Baltimore Colts in 1972.